-The fig shows that the marginal cost curve MC intersects the MR curve at point S. Therefore, an equilibrium output OQ(F) is determined.
-The total OQ (F) output is distributed between the foreign and the domestic market in such a manner that the Marginal revenue in each market is equal to each other.
-The producer will sell OQ(H) output at OP(H) price in domestic country and Q(H)Q(F) output at OP(F) price in foreign country.
-Here OP(H)>OP(F) but marginal revenue in both countries are equal.
+The fig shows that the marginal cost curve MC intersects the MR curve at point S.Therefore, an equilibrium output OQ(F) is determined.
+The total OQ (F) output is distributed betweenthe foreign and the domestic market in such a manner that the Marginal revenue in each market is equal to each other.
+The producer will sell OQ(H) output at OP(H) price indomestic country and Q(H)Q(F) output at OP(F) price in the foreign country.
+Here OP(H)>OP(F)but marginal revenue in both countries is equal.